dma-vitch/Zabbix/zbx-scripts/chk.bkp/README.md

 1. Install `check.bkp.sh` in your Script directory of your Zabbix host.
 Check your `zabbix_agentd.conf.
 2. Then chmod a+x `check.bkp.sh`
+3. For Zabbix User you can allow execute some command (cat, sudo) in /etc/sudoers
 ### Requirements

 This script was tested for Zabbix 2.0.0 or higher.